Project-MONAI/model-zoo/models/pathology_nuclei_segmentation_classification/docs/README.md

 The provided labelled data was partitioned, based on the original split, into training (27 tiles) and testing (14 tiles) datasets.

-Please run `scripts/prepare_dataset.py` to decollate images, instance maps and type maps in channel dim.
+After download the datasets, please run `scripts/prepare_patches.py` to prepare patches from tiles.
+Prepared patches are saved in `your-concep-dataset-path`/Prepared.
+The implementation is referring to https://github.com/vqdang/hover_net/blob/master/extract_patches.py.
 The command is like:

 ```
-python scripts/prepare_dataset.py -d your-concep-dataset-path
+python scripts/prepare_patches.py -root your-concep-dataset-path
 ```

 ## Training configuration